Dallas Credit Card Fraud Attorneys

-If you have been charged with credit card fraud, you should not wait to get help from an experienced Dallas credit card fraud defense lawyer.
+If you have been charged with credit card fraud, you should not wait to get help from an experienced Dallas white collar crime lawyer.
 At Broden & Mickelsen, LLP we bring more than 60 years of combined criminal defense experience in state and federal courts to your case.
 We can protect your rights at every stage, work with you to develop an effective defense strategy, and aggressively pursue the best possible outcome.

 To learn more, call or reach us online today at Broden & Mickelsen, LLP and receive a free and confidential consultation about your case.

 Texas Penal Code § 32.31, defines credit card fraud and sets out the penalties a person will face if convicted.
 The law applies to credit cards, debit cards, and any other “identification card, plate, coupon, book, number, or any other device” which allows a person to obtain property or services on credit or to withdraw funds from a bank account by using, for instance, an ATM.

 Generally, a person commits the offense of credit card fraud in Texas if, “with intent to obtain a benefit fraudulently,” the person presents or uses a credit or debit card with knowledge that:

 - The card has expired, or it has been revoked or canceled; or

 - Regardless of whether the card has expired, it was not issued to the person, and the person is using it without the cardholder’s effective consent.